JeFi-314/JumpKing-MouseControl/README.md

 This mod lets you control Jump King with a mouse, offering options for input bindings, cursor icons, and movement settings.

+You can find it on [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3407882062).

 ---

 ## Basic Movement